BobBrown1/py2html/docs/source/introduction.rst

 =============

 Thank you for taking the first step toward creating web pages with python!
-This documentation will teach everything about using Py2HTML.
+This documentation will teach everything about using PyWig.
 If you've already installed the package, you're ready to roll.

 If you are looking for an in-depth manual for this package, you can begin reading the :doc:`usage` section.